Sorry Not Sorry (Demi Lovato song): Composition

-"Sorry Not Sorry" is described by critics as a pop, and R&B song.
-It is written in the key of B minor with a tempo of 144 beats per minute in common time.
+"Sorry Not Sorry" is a pop and R&B song, running for three minutes and twenty-three seconds.
+According to Musicnotes.com, which was published by Kobalt Music Publishing America, Inc., the song is written in the key of B minor with a tempo of 144 beats per minute in common time.
 Lovato's vocal range on the song spans from the low note of A_{3} to the high note of A_{5}.

-It runs for three minutes and twenty-three seconds.
+Release and promotion

+On July 5, 2017, Lovato confirmed the release of "Sorry Not Sorry" via an Instagram video, teasing the instrumental of the track.
+The following day, she posted a video on her Twitter revealing the title "Sorry Not Sorry".
+Lovato explained to Amazon Music that "Sorry Not Sorry" is a song for the "haters" with the message "You know what?
+I'm good now, and sorry I'm not sorry that you may not be loving where your life is at the moment."